StartBootstrap/startbootstrap-full-slider/README.md

+*This template has been replaced with a snippet on Start Bootstrap.
+The repository for this template has been archived, and will receive no future updates.
+[Click here](https://startbootstrap.com/snippets/full-slider/) to view the actively developed snippet for this template on Start Bootstrap.*

 # [Start Bootstrap - Full Slider](https://startbootstrap.com/template-overviews/full-slider/)

 [Full Slider](http://startbootstrap.com/template-overviews/full-slider/) is an HTML starter template for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
 This template features a full page image slider header with captions.